Expression language

 ```

-– text length check: the condition returns `true`, if exactly 10 characters have been entered in the text field `GesTextField5` .
-This can be used, for example, to validate a format (checking whether a number has the required length).
+– text length check: the condition returns `true`, if exactly 10 characters have been entered into the text field `GesTextField5` .
+This can be used, for example, for format validation (checking whether a number has the required length).

-*(In the above examples, system-generated sample identifiers were used, such as **GesTextField5**.
-In a real project, it is recommended to give fields clear business identifiers (MID), which makes it easier to reference them later in conditions)*
+*(In the examples above, sample identifiers generated by the system were used, such as **GesTextField5**.
+In a real project, it is recommended to give fields readable business identifiers (MID), which makes it easier to refer to them later in conditions)*

 ### Conditional expressions in composite and business components

-* Inside a composite/business component, to clearly indicate a variable/field from that component, prefix the name with the character `@`:
+* Inside a composite/business component, to explicitly indicate a variable/field from that component, precede the name with the `@`:

 * `getValue("@variableName")`